Driving In Greece – Driving Laws And Road Rules 2025

 Another issue is that Greek names are sometimes translated into English in a way that you might not be familiar with.

 For example, every visitor knows the word “Athens”.
-However, you may see signs with the word “Athina”, which is actually what we call our capital.
-Similarly, Piraeus might also be Pireas, and so on.
+However, you may see signs with the word “Athina”, which is, actually, what we call our capital.
+Similarly, Piraeus port is often written as “Pireas”, which is what we call it in Greek.

 How to drive in Greece - The Greek highways are great